 - Drafting committee meeting minutes, follow up documents, and committee documents under the direction of the Board Relations Manager.

-Supporting information flow in coordination with Development department and senior staff, including:
+Supporting information flow to the Board in coordination with Development department and senior staff, including:

 - Providing assistance and information to trustees in their service to Earthjustice as members of its board;

-- Providing assistance and information to former and honorary life trustees including:
+- Providing assistance and information to former and honorary life trustees;

 - Sending communications as back up when the Board Relations Manager is unavailable.

 Assisting with the creation, production and editing of written meeting material (board book and board brief/council book) for each board meeting and at other times as directed by the President, including:

 - Establishing and maintaining a schedule for submission and review of draft materials by the President and other senior staff;

 - Ensuring proper proof-reading and copy editing of draft materials to eliminate errors and insure consistency, hiring independent contractor support as needed;